-Michigan Alliance for Families

-Michigan Alliance for Families is an IDEA Grant Funded Initiative of the Michigan Department of Education, Office of Special Education, and Michigan's federal Parent-Training and Information Center (PTIC) funded by U.S. Department of Education, Office of Special Education Programs (OSEP).
+Michigan Alliance for Families Michigan Alliance for Families Michigan Alliance for Families is an IDEA Grant Funded Initiative of the Michigan Department of Education, Office of Special Education (MDE-OSE); the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP); and Michigan's Federal Parent-Training and Information Center (PTIC) funded by the U.S. Department of Education, Office of Special Education Programs(OSEP).
+Www.michiganallianceforfamilies.org 1-800-552-4821 info@michiganallianceforfamilies.org

-www.michiganallianceforfamilies.org 1-800-552-4821 info@michiganallianceforfamilies.org